kuandeng/LightGCN/README.md

 Contributors: Dr. Xiangnan He (staff.ustc.edu.cn/~hexn/), Kuan Deng, Yingxin Wu.

+We also provide Pytorch implementation for LightGCN : https://github.com/gusye1234/LightGCN-PyTorch.

+Contributors: Janbai Ye.

 ## Introduction
 In this work, we aim to simplify the design of GCN to make it more concise and appropriate for recommendation.
-We propose a new model named LightGCN, including only the most essential component in GCN—neighborhood aggregation—for collaborative filtering
+We propose a new model named LightGCN, including only the most essential component in GCN—neighborhood aggregation—for collaborative filtering.

 ## Environment Requirement
 The code has been tested running under Python 3.6.5.
 The required packages are as follows: